Boxing World Champions: Who are the best fighters on the planet right now?Jun 26 | 2 min read

 Fury is often regarded more a boxer than a puncher but the Manchester man is certainly heavy-handed when he needs to be.

-Only nine of his 30 wins have gone the distance with Fury stopping 21 contests by knockout across his career - including a crushing win over Wilder last time out.
+Only nine of his 30 wins have gone the distance with Fury stopping 22 contests by knockout across his career - including a pair of crushing knockout wins over Deontay Wilder in his last two fights.

 Tyson Fury: Height